Connect with us

 ISBN Registration

 Books need International Standard Book Numbers (ISBNs) to be sold in stores and online.
-Go Beyond Local can manage ISBN registration, ensuring each book has its unique identifier.
+Go Beyond Local wields the authority to manage ISBN registration, ensuring each book has its unique identifier.

 Copyright and Legal Support

 Protecting intellectual property matters.
-Go Beyond Local can provide guidance on copyright registration and legal considerations for publishing.
+Go Beyond Local commands the knowledge to provide guidance on copyright registration and legal considerations for publishing.

 Step One: Manuscript Assessment

-The journey begins with a review of the manuscript.
+The work begins with a review of the manuscript.
 What does it need?
 Editing?
 Design?
 Both?
 How long will it take?
 What will it cost?

-Go Beyond Local provides a clear assessment and proposal.
+Go Beyond Local furnishes a clear assessment and proposal.
 No surprises.
 No hidden costs.

 Step Two: Editorial Work